IBM-Bluemix-Docs/security-advisor/available-rules.md

 {: caption="Table 5.
 Rules that are available in the Cloud Shell rule package" caption-side="bottom"}

-## Generation 1 Infrastructure
+## Classic Infrastructure
 {: #infra-gen1}

-Gen 1 Infrastructure is a type of cloud computing that allows you to allocate your resources on demand.
+Classic Gen 1 Infrastructure is a type of cloud computing that allows you to allocate your resources on demand.
 You can monitor [Virtual Servers](/docs/virtual-servers?topic=virtual-servers-getting-started-tutorial) or [Bare Metal Servers](/docs/bare-metal?topic=bare-metal-getting-started) with Activity Insights.

 | Rule          |  Finding Type     |  Description     |